Search

 N/A 1"18" 4 - 8"30 - 70 days

-Looseleaf Lettuce Seed Planting Information:
+Looseleaf Lettuce Planting Information:

 Soil Requirements:

-Requires fertile sandy soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires fertile sandy soil in a well-drained location in the garden.
+Apply mulch and grass clippings, or straw, around the base of the plant.

 Water Requirements: